OWASP/Docker-Security/D01 - Secure User Mapping.md

 ## Threat Scenarios

 The threat is here that a microservice is being offered to run under `root` in the container.
 If the service contains a weakness the attacker has full privileges within the container.
 While there's still some default protection left (Linux capabilities, either AppArmor or SELinux profiles) it removes one layer of protection.
 This extra layer broadens the attack surface.
-It also violates the least privilege principle [1] and from the OWASP perspective an insecure default.
+It also violates the least privilege principle [1] and from the OWASP perspective is an insecure default.

 For privileged containers (`--privileged`) a breakout from the microservice into the container is almost comparable to run without any container.
 Privileged containers endanger your whole host and all other containers.